Skip to main content

 Please see the logfiles in /var/log/letsencrypt for more details.,

-You can choose the “Skip.” option if the certificate files for Apache and Qarbine services are already in place because you somehow manually copied them to the host.
-This must be done PRIOR to doing this installation step.
-The Apache ones are referenced within qarbineCustomVariables* files in the /etc/sysconfig folder on AWS or in /etc/apache2 on Azure.
+You can choose the “Skip.” option if the certificate files for Apache and Qarbine services are already in place because you have manually copied them to the host.
+This must be done PRIOR to doing deployment.
+The Apache files are referenced within qarbineCustomVariables* files in the /etc/sysconfig folder on AWS or in /etc/apache2 on Azure.
 The Qarbine ones are referenced by env.common.txt in the ˜/qarbine.service/config folder.
-The default names are qarbine.crt and qarbine.key.
+The default file names are qarbine.crt and qarbine.key.
+The qarbine.both file has these 2 files concatenated.

 If you already have matching certificates then specify them by clicking on each of the “Choose File” buttons.
 Be sure the internal names match the host name!